RonanCodes/movie-search/README.md

 I chose NX instead of the default Angular application as NX provides more modern tooling along with other benefits such as caching executors, and the usage of NX Cloud with GitHub Actions.

+NX provides these defaults:
+- Jest (instead of Jasmine & Karma)
+- Cypress for e2e
+- Prettier setup

 ### Setup Properties

 npx create-nx-workspace@latest movie-search --preset=angular-standalone